TonicAI/tonic_helm_charts/README.md

 Other configuration items are necessary when using and to enable the following functionality.
 The Tonic support team will provide additional information if these apply for your use case.
 - Connecting to a Snowflake database as a source and destination
 - Connecting to a Redshift database as a source and destination
-- For Enterprise licensed users, configuring login/authentication via [Single Sign-On](https://docs.tonic.ai/app/admin/on-premise-deployment/single-sign-on)
+- For Professional and Enterprise licensed users, configuring login/authentication via [Single Sign-On](https://docs.tonic.ai/app/admin/on-premise-deployment/single-sign-on)
-- For enterprise licensed users, configuring a notifications email server
+- For Professional and Enterprise licensed users, configuring an email server for collaboration/commenting email notifications